Skip to main content

 Multiple Pipelines

 The status is written at the end of each pipeline.
-If you have multiple pipelines in your Promise, the status will be updated at the end of each pipeline.
-This means that the status will be updated multiple times, and the final status will be the one written by the last pipeline.
+If you have multiple Pipelines in a Configure workflow, the status will be updated at the end of each Pipeline.
+This means that the status will be updated multiple times, and the final status will be the one written by the last Pipeline.

 apiVersion: platform.kratix.io/v1alpha1